khourious/vgapONT/README.rst

 .. code:: bash

-    git clone --recursive https://github.com/khourious/vgapWGS-ONT.git; cd vgapWGS-ONT
+    git clone --recursive https://github.com/khourious/vgapWGS.git; cd vgapWGS
     chmod 700 -R INSTALL SCRIPTS
     bash INSTALL

 ===================================
-How to use the vgapWGS-ONT pipeline
+How to use the vgapWGS pipeline
 ===================================

+FOR ILLUMINA: requires the primer scheme information at the command line

-Requires to create the sample sheet (.csv).
+FOR ONT: requires to create the sample sheet (.csv).
 You can create in ``SAMPLE_SHEETS`` directory.

-The csv file name **corresponds to the library name** and contains: sample,barcode,reference/version -- **NO HEADER!!**
+The csv file name **corresponds to the library name** and contains: sample,barcode,primer scheme -- **NO HEADER!!**

 .. code:: bash